 (4) My visits to Indians and Pakistanis in the 1970s had led me to hope that they would find a peaceful solution to their differences.
-I was reliably informed that when President Ayub Khan of Pakistan first met with Prime Minister Indira Gandhi of India, a historic first, discussion of control of nuclear weapons was top of the agenda.
+I was reliably informed that when President Ayub Khan of Pakistan first met with Prime Minister Indira Gandhi of India, a historic first some ten yeras ago, discussion of control of nuclear weapons was top of the agenda.
 Alas it led nowhere.
 Suspicion remains and has led Pakistan to react in Afghanistan in unfortunate ways.

-(5) Although one Persian acquaintance at school (about 1938-1939) had encouraged me to a positive view of Iranian history, and Iran's role in US supplies to USSR in 1942-3 by the "back door" led me to hope that Iran would become a helpful country in the world.
+(5) One Persian acquaintance at school (about 1938-1939) had encouraged me to a positive view of Iranian history, and Iran's role in US supplies to USSR in 1942-3 by the "back door" led me to hope that Iran would become a helpful country in the world.
 But I was never seriously involved.